Election takeaways: No sweep for the Republicans after all | Politics

 - United States

-President Joe Biden, presiding over narrow Democratic control of Washington, has seen his approval ratings buffeted by soaring inflation, fears about crime and lingering effects of the pandemic.
+''When you wake up tomorrow, we will be in the majority and Nancy Pelosi will be in the minority,” House Minority Leader Kevin McCarthy predicted early on Wednesday.

-Republicans, meanwhile, have had to deal with a rift between the party's establishment wing and President Donald Trump.
+He may be right.
+But it appeared that likely Republican gains would come on far less favourable terms than anticipated.

-Here are some takeaway from this year's election: Republicans hoped for a wipeout.
+Here are some takeaways from this year's election: Republicans hoped for a wipeout.
 They didn't get it.
-After Democrats racked up several hard fought wins in swing districts, like Rep. Abigail Spanberger's Virginia seat, the sweeping wins many Republicans predicted had yet to materialise early Wednesday.
+After Democrats racked up several hard-fought wins in swing districts, like Rep. Abigail Spanberger's Virginia seat, the sweeping wins many Republicans predicted had yet to materialise early on Wednesday.

 Meanwhile, the fate of Democrats narrow hold on the Senate was unclear.

-Democrat John Fetterman defeated Dr. Mehmet Oz for a crucial Pennsylvania Senate seat vacated by retiring Republican Sen. Pat Toomey.
+Fetterman defeated Dr. Mehmet Oz for a crucial Pennsylvania Senate seat vacated by retiring Republican Sen. Pat Toomey.
 Democratic Sen. Raphael Warnock and former NFL star Herschel Walker, a Republican, were locked in a close contest in Georgia.
+The Wisconsin race between Republican Sen. Ron Johnson and Democrat Mandela Barnes was too close to call.

-And the outcome of the two remaining seats that will determine which party will hold a Senate majority — Arizona and Nevada — may not be known for days because both states conduct elections by mail ballot, which take a long time to count.
+And the outcome of the remaining two seats that will determine which party will hold a Senate majority — Arizona and Nevada — may not be known for days because both states conduct elections in part by mail ballots, which take a long time to count.

 HISTORY LESSON It's called history for a reason.
 The party that celebrates winning the White House is usually mourning a loss in the midterms two years later.